 Impact of these proposals

 What to do?
-Now, more than ever, people who need, or may need (even if they think they will never need it), long-term care should make it a top priority to consult a Long Island Elder Law attorney.
+Now, more than ever, people who need, or may need (even if they think they will never need it), long-term care should make it a top priority to consult an Elder Law attorney.
 Planning may need to be taken earlier than previously seemed necessary.
-As always, with proper planning, t will still be possible to improve your situation, even if these new measures find their way into law.
+As always, with proper planning, it will still be possible to improve your situation, even if these new measures find their way into law.